Capistrano Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Capistrano Elementary School's student population of 514 students has stayed relatively flat over five school years.
+- Capistrano Elementary School's student population of 496 students has declined by 7% over five school years.

 |Grades Offered||Grades Kindergarten-6|